 The cost of a workstation can vary significantly depending on many factors.
 The two main factors in your control that most commonly impact the price of a workstation configuration are your choice of finishes and the amount of storage built into the configuration.

-As has been a common trend in our series on the cost of office furniture, finish selection can play a significant role in determining how much you end up paying for your configuration.
+As is a common trend when discussing the cost of office furniture, finish selection can play a significant role in determining how much you end up paying for your configuration.

 Here are a couple of the common upgrades that I many new customers may not realize can quickly run up the cost of your workstation(s):

 - Upgrading the panels from a single colour fabric to laminate or veneer